 The inability to focus on tasks during an anxiety attack is not just absentmindedness; instead, the individual may not concentrate enough to complete even simple tasks.

 If you struggle with this symptom, you may find it difficult, if not impossible, to be at work or school during an episode.
 In many cases, the mind becomes so overwhelmed with emotions, primarily fear, that it cannot break free and calm down enough to produce organized thoughts.

 Find Relief from Anxiety Attack Symptoms

-Do you worry you will never be able to escape the symptoms of anxiety attack?
+Do you worry you will never be able to escape the symptoms of an anxiety attack?
 It’s time to get the professional help you need to experience a shift in your life.
 At Positive Living Psychotherapy, Licensed Psychologist Dr. Maureen Keown is ready to help you explore the reasons for your anxiety and develop the healthy coping skills necessary to find healing soon.
 Contact our office today to schedule a counseling session.